 The rate at which an impact driver spins is measured in revolutions per minute.
 As a rough guideline, most cordless impact wrenches have maximum speeds of anywhere between 1,000 and 3,000 rpm, with the middle of that range being average.
 Some impact drivers have variable speed controls so you can choose from two or three different settings depending on your needs.

 The “impact” in an impact wrench is a burst of additional power that adds to the tool’s turning strength, and is measured in impacts per minute.
-As a general rule, most cordless impact wrenches deliver anywhere from 2,000 to 3,000 ipm.
+As a general rule, most cordless impact wrenches deliver anywhere from 1,500 to 4,000 impacts per minute.

 What is an impact wrench used for?

-Mainstays in automotive shops, impact wrenches are widely used by both professionals and hobbyists to affix or remove lug nuts from car wheels.
-But they are also a very useful tool for tightening or loosening nuts, bolts, and other threaded fasteners on all manner of large machinery, during construction or remodeling, and similar scenarios that involve lots of large threaded fasteners.
+Impact wrenches are used to affix or remove lug nuts from car wheels.
+They help tighten or loosen nuts, bolts, and other threaded fasteners on large machinery during construction or remodeling.

 Do impact wrenches need special sockets?

-The steel of an impact-wrench socket is slightly softer than the steel used for regular sockets.
-This allows the impact-wrench socket to have a tiny bit of “give” under the tremendous torque forces of the tool.
-The harder and more brittle steel of a regular socket is prone to cracking or shattering when exposed to so much force, but entirely suited to the force of your handheld ratchet.
+The steel of an impact wrench socket is slightly softer than the steel used for regular sockets.
+The brittle steel of a standard socket is prone to cracking or shattering when exposed to excessive force but is well-suited to the power of your handheld ratchet.

 What size air compressor do I need with an impact wrench?

-The size air compressor you’ll need depends somewhat on the size of impact wrench you are using.
-These tools are often named by the size of their drive—the part of the impact wrench that holds the socket.
-The most common size for the average DIYer or automotive enthusiast is the ½-inch impact wrench, which has enough power to turn the lug nuts of a typical car.
+The air compressor you need depends on the size of your impact wrench.
+The most common size is the 0.5 inch impact wrench, which has enough power to turn the lug nuts of a typical car.